kabirbaidhya/boss/README.md

 ## Configuration

 ### Custom Scripts
-Custom scripts are one liner scripts/commands that could be defined directly in the config file without having to write any line of python in the `fabfile.py`.
-They're similar to the the [npm scripts](https://docs.npmjs.com/misc/scripts), if you're familiar with it.
+Custom scripts are scripts/commands that could be defined directly in the config file without having to write any line of python in the `fabfile.py`.
+They're similar to the [npm scripts](https://docs.npmjs.com/misc/scripts), if you're familiar with them.

 You can define the custom scripts under the `scripts` field in the `boss.yml`.